Jachin Bouton History

 A book excerpt with details re: Jachin Bouton.

-Bouton-Boughton family; descendants of John Bouton, a native of France, who embarked from Gravesend, England and landed at Boston in December 1635 and settled at Norwalk, Connecticut.
+Descendants of John Bouton, a Native of France, Who Embarked From Gravesend, Eng., and Landed at Boston in December, 1635, and Settled at Norwalk, CT. by James Boughton

 John Bouton, (grandfather).
 The records of the town show that he gave lands to his sons, John and Matthew, and left an estate which continued in the possession of his descendants over two hundred years.
 His first wife was Joan Turney, who died soon after his settlement in Norwalk.
 He married there, January 1, 656, Abigail Marvin, daughter of Matthew Marvin, who came from London, England.
 She was born about 1640, at Hartford, and died at Norwalk about 672.
 He married (third) Mrs. Mary Stevenson, widow of John Stevenson, who was killed in a fight with the Indians near Norwalk.
 The children of John Bouton by his first wife were: Richard and Bridget.
 The second wife was the mother of John, Matthew, Rachel, Abigail, and Mary.
 The third wife bore him Joseph, Thomas, Elizabeth and Richard.